-In either case, it is important to note that on average the effect size is too small for single events to be interpreted reliably.
-The signal to noise ratio is very low in these data, approximately 0.3 to 0.6 of a standard deviation depending on the event type.
+In either case, it is important to recognize that on average the effect size is too small for single events to be interpreted reliably.
+The signal to noise ratio is very low in these data, resulting in an average effect size of approximately 0.3 to 0.6 of a standard deviation depending on the event type.